-On behalf of the EU, Jose Manuel received the Nobel Peace Prize in 2012 and gave the acceptance speech together with the President of the European Council.
+On behalf of the EU, José Manuel received the Nobel Peace Prize in 2012.

 His academic positions included visiting professor at Georgetown University and Princeton University.
 José Manuel is also a visiting professor at the Catholic University of Portugal, Lisbon, and at the European University Institute, School of Transnational Governance, Florence.

 José Manuel has been awarded numerous honorary degrees and has received more than 60 decorations, prizes and honors, including Portugal’s Grã-Cruz da Ordem Militar de Cristo and Grande Colar da Ordem do Infante Dom Henrique.
 He earned a degree in Law from the University of Lisbon and earned a master’s degree in Political Science and a diploma in European Studies from the University of Geneva.